 - Apprentice: bound to a Liveryman or member of the Court for a prescribed period of indenture, and enrolled at Guildhall

 - Companion: the widow or widower of a member of the Court or a Liveryman

 All members must fall within the following restrictions:

 - Yeoman: under 35 years

-- Apprentice or Freeman: over 18 years (it’s not necessary to be a Yeoman first, but depends on personal choice)
+- Apprentice or Freeman: over 18 years

 - Liveryman- after acceptance as a Freeman.
 This requires either a recognised professional qualification or relevant experience and seniority in the industry